 Your switch module has two external Fibre Channel ports (external Fibre Channel port 1 and external Fibre Channel port 2) and 14 internal Fibre Channel ports that connect to each of the 14 blade server bays (ports 1 to 14).
 The SAN Utility and CLI for the switch module require port numbering from 0 to 15.
 The SNMP monitoring agent for the switch module numbers the ports from 1 to 16.

 Port mapping

-Table 37 shows the mapping of switch module port numbering and whether the port has the capability to be configured.
+Table 37 shows the mapping of switch module port numbering for the BladeCenter and BladeCenter T configurations and whether these ports have the capability to be configured.